-Our nomination committee consists of Barbara Murphy, M.D. and Chirag Parikh, Ph.D., M.D., and assists our board of directors in identifying individuals qualified to become members of our board and executive officers consistent with criteria established by our board and in developing our corporate governance principles.
-Dr. Murphy serves as chairperson of the nomination committee.
+Following the completion of this offering, our nomination committee will consist of Barbara Murphy, M.D. and Chirag Parikh, Ph.D., M.D., and will assist our board of directors in identifying individuals qualified to become members of our board and executive officers consistent with criteria established by our board and in developing our corporate governance principles.
+Dr. Murphy will serve as chairperson of the nomination committee.

-The nomination committee's responsibilities include:
+The nomination committee's responsibilities will include:

-- drawing up selection criteria and appointment procedures for directors; - reviewing and evaluating the size and composition of our board and making a proposal for a composition profile of the board of directors at least annually; - recommending nominees for election to our board of directors and its corresponding committees; - assessing the functioning of individual members of board and executive officers and reporting the results of such assessment to the board of directors; and - developing and recommending to the board rules governing the board, reviewing and reassessing the adequacy of such rules governing the board and recommending any proposed changes to the board of directors.
+- drawing up selection criteria and appointment procedures for directors; - reviewing and evaluating the size and composition of our board and making a proposal for a composition profile of the board of directors at least annually; - · recommending nominees for election to our board of directors and its corresponding committees; - assessing the functioning of individual members of board and executive officers and reporting the results of such assessment to the board of directors; and - developing and recommending to the board rules governing the board, reviewing and reassessing the adequacy of such rules governing the board and recommending any proposed changes to the board of directors.